NateEag/track-time/readme.md

 Subtasks can be nested to arbitrary depths, in theory.
 In practice an implementation may limit depth.

-Onr value of this approach is that you can use hooks to activate tasks based on what file paths you are active in.
+One value of this approach is that you can use hooks to activate tasks based on what file paths you are active in.
 For me, running a hook on focused buffer change in Emacs and on prompt display in shell to check current dir would do pretty well at setting my active task, especially if I added a 'current